-On March 25th, 103 young students and staff attended the 2022 Launch Day for ERA For Change where the theme “Advocacy – calling for change” was explored.
+On March 25th, 103 young students and staff attended the 2022 Launch Day for ERA For Change where the theme “Advocacy in Action” was explored.
 The Launch Day successfully enabled students and staff across Edmund Rice schools to broaden their social networks and participate in discussions around advocacy.
 All who attended participated in a variety of workshops intended to build their advocacy skills.
 In doing so, ERA for Change’s Launch Day allowed the empowerment of students and teachers in their advocacy journeys and facilitated the preparation of national advocacy projects in 2022.

 Era For Change Launch Day Reflection